Shevlev/Co-occurrence-Neural-Network/README.md

 - Pay attention that spatial term is a 3D filter.
 - The size of co-occurrence matrix can be defined up to [10x10] in order to speed the network to converge.
 (From the previous experiments the input statistic doen't requires more than [7x7]).

+## Toy Example

+These folder contains the code that implement the Toy Example of using the CoL and its performances are compared to the performances of other common layers.